We've been featured in:

 Only some successful claims are awarded special damages.
 Special damages are compensation for the past and future expenses you have incurred due to your injuries.
 For example:

-- If you have lost earnings because your injuries have caused you to take time off work.
+• If you have lost earnings after taking time off work.

-You can learn more about how much could be awarded in successful pavement accident compensation claims by having a chat with our team.
+You can learn more about special damages and other aspects of the pavement accident compensation claims process by having a chat with our team.

 Start Your No Win No Fee Claim For A Fall In The Street